sandepal-org/mq01-ops/README.md

 ---

-## Configure image registry
+## :closed_book: Patch image registry

-:closed_book: You only need to patch the image registry to use local storage if you are using Single Node OpenShift.
+You only need to patch the image registry to use local storage if you are using Single Node OpenShift.
 You can skip this section if you are using IBM ROKS or similar.

 In production system, you would configure the image registry to use separate persistent storage volume.
 However, to get going quickly, we can configure the